Blogs

 From goal setting to assessment to training, here are seven steps to bring a fully adopted digital culture to your organization.

-In the last few years, I’ve worked with companies with well-thought-out digital cultures and those who have yet to make it a priority.
+Many companies have well-thought-out digital cultures and others have yet to make it a priority.
 Most FIs are somewhere in between.
 To remain relevant and meet customer demand, breeding a culture that is supportive of digital enhancements is a necessity.
-I’ve highlighted seven steps below to help you get started or continue your journey to establish a digital culture at your organization.
+This blog covers seven steps to help you get started or continue your journey to establish a digital culture at your organization.

 Embracing a Digital Culture Promotes Innovation and Optimizes Operations